andresriofriolara/ResearchTalks/decks/BoundedLoansNov25/slides.md

 ---
 <!-- .slide: class="slide-heading" -->
-## How and to which magnitude can the effect of present bias be decreased in loan granting?
-TBU
+## To what degree can the deviation created by present bias be decreased throught incentive adjustment within a prospect theory framing?

 ---
 <!-- .slide: class="slide-heading closer" -->